rexresearch

 material that contains a growing medium.
 The inner fibrous

-outer container extends into a second container that holds plant
+This outer container extends into a second container that holds

-sustaining liquid.
-That allows the plant to be readily removed
+plant sustaining liquid.
+That allows the plant to be readily

 The present hydroponic kit includes a storage container with

-is added to the tubes, and seeds are planted in the tubes and are
+medium is added to the tubes, and seeds are planted in the tubes

-wet from the top.
-After 5 to 19 days, the tubes are placed in the
+and are wet from the top.
+After 5 to 19 days, the tubes are

-cover of the container, where the tubes extend down into a
+placed in the cover of the container, where the tubes extend

-nutrient solution which occupies approximately the lower half of
+down into a nutrient solution which occupies approximately the

-the storage container.
-In another embodiment, newly seeded tubes
+lower half of the storage container.
+In another embodiment,

-are placed directly in the cover of the container.
-The growing
+newly seeded tubes are placed directly in the cover of the

-medium is supplied with nutrient solution by capillary action
+container.
+The growing medium is supplied with nutrient solution

-and holding tubes first partially submerged, and then spaced from
+inserting and holding tubes first partially submerged, and then

 The present invention is a simple hydroponic growing system.
 The